Doomsk/hhat_lang_webpage/index.rst

 :math:`\hat{H}` is a quantum programming language (QPL) aimed to build quantum algorithms through abstracting low-level concepts found in most QPLs, such as *gates*, *qubits* and *measurements*.
 Users should have **no** *extensive* prior knowledge in quantum computing to make use of the power of quantum computers and quantum networks.

+A development timeline blog-like document is also available to make the development journey public.
+It will be continuously updated and can be found on :ref:`development timeline`.

 ----

 **Disclaimer**: This is a work in progress, thus many aspects of the language may change throughout the process.